-The Schools accessibility plan is on the school website.
-Accessibility Plan 2024-2025 and this is continually updated and takes into account the need of everybody in school.
+The Schools accessibility plan is on the school website, link to accessibility plan and this is continually updated and takes into account the need of everybody in school.

 Your child's teacher, SENDCo, Deputy SENDCo are responsible and accountable for the progress and development of all the pupils in their class.